infosecak/DVBE/README.md

 2. In Chrome Browser, go to chrome://extensions
 3. Turn on Developer Mode
 4. Click on Load Unpacked and load the extension

+Please feel free to contribute to the tool.